mliebelt/pgn-viewer/readme.md

 for the current state, some working examples, and a little bit as background.
 This site is growing, and allows me to show the early alpha implementation to others.

+### Available versions

+I will provide downloads of the versions, that should be easy to install.
+Just unpack locally, and copy one of the examples and play with them.

+* [Version 0.9.0](PgnViewerJS-0.9.0.zip): Nearly feature complete, roughly documented, stable enough to play with it.

 ## References

 * http://www.famfamfam.com/lab/icons/silk/: Used part of the icons in the UI
+* http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs Definition of the NAGs (partly used)
 * **TODO** Collect here all references that are used in the implementation.
 This is only fair to the many ones that have provided additional parts of the implementation.